 5 Ways To Address Dog Growling When Approaching The Food Bowl

-Understanding Resource Guarding: Instinct and Science Combined
+Understanding Resource Guarding in Dogs: Instinct and Science

-Resource guarding is simply any behavior aimed at increasing distance from a perceived threat to a resource—in this case, food.
+Resource guarding is simply any behavior aimed at increasing distance from a perceived threat to a resource – in this case, food.
 Think of it like this: if someone reached for your lunch while you were eating it, you’d probably snap, “Eh, back off!”, especially if you thought they would take it away before you finished.
 Dogs are no different.

 While it can seem unfair or wrong to have your own dog growl at you, its important to remember that this instinct is deeply rooted in survival.
 Research shows that resource guarding arises from both genetic predispositions and learned experiences, meaning it’s not about dominance or disobedience.
 In essence, when your dog growls, it’s their way of saying, “This is mine; please leave it alone.”